 Academic Technology Approval Scheme (ATAS)

-Students studying subjects where the knowledge gained may have application in the development or delivery of weapons of mass destruction may be required to apply for an ATAS certificate before starting their course or applying for a Student or Visitor Visa (where you are visiting in order to study a course).
+Students studying subjects where the knowledge gained may have application in the development or delivery of weapons of mass destruction may be required to apply for an ATAS certificate.

 ATAS clearance is required:

-- to register on your course where you hold limited leave to remain/immigration status (this applies to almost all visa categories)
+- To register on your course where you have limited leave to remain/immigration status (this applies to almost all visa categories)